 Have you say:

 Please share any other plugins this blog must have to make the most of this left thumb!
-Thanks.If you enjoyed this post, consider buying me a cafe mocha.
+Thanks.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.